VikhilP/QA-Python-Project/README.md

 ![Imgur](https://i.imgur.com/qmLycub.png)

 This is the risk assessment for the project, i have linked to it also.
-I have also used a matrix for this part of the assessment
+I have also used a matrix for this part of the assessment.
+Response(end) denotes me going back to at the end of the project to see if i mitigated the risks

 [Full link provided here](https://drive.google.com/file/d/1th_WwNNUO6eMiYGhmJPV46RvA0d1osBq/view?usp=sharing)